Why Is My Car Insurance So Expensive?

 Car insurance companies sometimes consider your credit score when setting your rates.

 Drivers with poor credit or no credit history often pay more for insurance.
-This is because insurance companies believe they're more likely to file a claim in the future than those with good credit.
+This is because insurance companies believe they're more likely to file claims in the future than those with good credit.

-California, Hawaii, Massachusetts and Michigan have banned the use of credit scores to calculate auto insurance rates.
+California, Hawaii, Massachusetts and Michigan have banned using credit scores as part of calculating auto insurance rates.
 If you live in one of these states, your credit score will not affect your rates.
+Other states, including Maryland, Oregon and Utah, have regulations in place that restrict how insurance companies can use your credit score when deciding to renew your policy and whether to raise your premium.

 money icon